robsoncorreia/StoreEP/StoreEP/obj/Release/netcoreapp2.0/PubTmp/Out/wwwroot/lib/chart.js/docs/charts/bar.md

 ## barPercentage vs categoryPercentage

-The following shows the relationship between the bar percentage option and the category percentage option.
+The following shows the relationship between the bar percentage option and the categoria percentage option.

 ```text
 // categoryPercentage: 1.0